Veggies for kids – some kids love them, for others it’s nigh on impossible to get them to eat anything vaguely resembling a vegetable!

 “It shouldn’t be a chore, no one wants to have to remember to count how many pieces of fruit or vegetables you have had each day.
 Try starting small by adding one extra vegetable to one of your meals, and work up from there.
 By making simple additions that are easy to do, you can start forming a habit.
 It is also a good idea to think about the range of different fruits and vegetables you have over the week.
 Getting in a wide variety of colours throughout the week is a much more realistic way than a fixed number a day, you will hopefully find the numbers stack up without having to think about it.”

-So eat the rainbow then – lots of different colours and lots of variety.
+So when it comes to veggies for kids eating the rainbow is what to aim for – lots of different colours and lots of variety.
 I love what Alice says about not wanting to count up what you’ve had each day and I think her advice makes it seem more realistic.

 But I was still wondering about this portion size issue.
 So I went back to Alice again (sorry Alice!) and she advised me not to get too fixated on a portion size – it’s far better to think about variety.
 However, she then went on to say: